 VidPlayMTC is Free Software

 Some knowledge is required of how to route data between MIDI devices.
 The application has been tested with MTC generated by FL Studio, Bitwig, Tracktion, Cubase, Reaper and Sound Forge.
-PreSonus Studio One users, please refer to usage notes.
+PreSonus Studio One users should refer to the usage notes.

-If you like VidPlayMTC and find it useful, please consider buying the VidPlayVST DAW plug-in.
+If you like VidPlayMTC please contribute to the development effort by buying a copy of the VidPlayVST DAW plug-in.

 Requires Windows 7, 8 or 10 (64-bit).
 Will not run in Vista or XP.
 (Apple Mac version is not yet available)Software Delivery